 - Security and Compliance: TAM identifies all things attached to the organization’s network, providing detailed information about location, configuration, accessibility monitoring for unplanned changes, unauthorized access, vulnerable software, and lost and unresponsive assets, as well as workflow audit tracking for GDPR, HIPAA, SOX, PCI DSS, and more.

-- IT Operations: TAP delivers a self-aware IT infrastructure by updating CMDBs, DCIM, and building management systems (BMSs) with current asset configuration and location information, improving efficiency and SLAs for change management workflows and service desk management.
+- IT Operations: TAM delivers a self-aware IT infrastructure by updating CMDBs, DCIM, and building management systems (BMSs) with current asset configuration and location information, improving efficiency and SLAs for change management workflows and service desk management.